mimicreative/yii2-html5shiv/README.md

 ];
 ```

-By default, this will install respond js file at the head.
+By default, this will install html5shiv js file at the head.